 What does a $115 ticket buy you?
 Not the worst seat in the house.
 No, that was the seat a hundred feet to my left.
 At this price, it’s BYOO (Bring Your Own Oxygen).
 To get a seat on the floor is $250 plus fees.

 The $30 Tour Program was very sharp, though curiously, filled with ads.
 Admittedly, there was inevitably a McCartney tie-in.
 This tour showcases his latest album, “Chaos and Creation in the Backyard.”

 Did you notice that Paul McCartney’s name on it is the same if rotated 180 degrees?

 The show started about 30 minutes late.
-The Introductory part included synthesized and amplified compilation of his music driven by a live DJ, with incomprehensible voice-overs by Paul and his wife with some colorful gear animations on the Jumbotron projector screen.
+The Introductory part included a synthesized and amplified compilation of his music driven by a live DJ, with incomprehensible voice-overs by Paul and his wife with some colorful gear animations on the Jumbotron projector screen.
 Almost Peter Max-esque, like Yellow Submarine.
 Animation is a penchant for Sir Paul.

-This was followed by a video starting with WWII in 1942 and the bombing of England, his birth and early life in Liverpool.
+This was followed by a video starting with WWII in 1942 and the bombing of England, his birth, and his early life in Liverpool.

 Obligatory history trivia: This most successful musician, and the UK’s first music billionaire, was once a choir boy at his Anglican church in Liverpool.
 When he auditioned at the much larger Cathedral, indeed the largest Anglican Church in Britain, he was turned down as not talented enough.
 In 1991, he performed his Oratorio there.
 The story goes (whether true or not) that when he returned, he saw the old priest who turned him down.
 When Paul asked if he remembered him and what he’d said, the reply was,